 The IFP is a voluntary association of organizations and researchers dedicated to fraud prevention with an orientation toward research and education as a basis for developing anti-fraud best practices.

-The combined efforts of the FAFI program and the IFP have resulted in significant contributions to the forensics of business.
+The combined efforts of the FAFE program and the IFP have resulted in significant contributions to the forensics of business.

 These efforts have culminated in a critical mass of activities, resources, and potential.
 The B&E College's Strategic Plan has identified its forensic education, research, and outreach programs as a key initiative advancing the expertise of its faculty, staff, and students.